Terms of Service

 (a) Recipient’s Rights.
 Recipient possesses and retains all right, title, and interest in and to Recipient Data, subject to Provider’s temporary use and possession as reasonably necessary to provide the Services under this Agreement, and subject to the provisions of Section 4(c) below.

-(b) Skills Taxonomies.
-Recipient may be provided access to a portion of Sovren’s proprietary database that includes a culled and organized listing of skills commonly referred to in recruitment documents (the “Skills Taxonomies”).
-Recipient agrees not to decrypt, decompile, reverse engineer, redistribute, copy, transcribe, make a compilation of, transmit, modify or otherwise use the Skills Taxonomies, in whole or in part, except for use in conjunction with the Services.
-Recipient agrees to delete any copies, including partial copies, of the Skills Taxonomies upon discontinuation of the Services.
+(b) Taxonomies & Ontologies.
+Recipient may be provided access to Sovren’s proprietary database that includes a curated and organized listing of skills and job titles commonly referred to in recruitment and HR documents (the “Taxonomies”) and their relations (the "Ontologies").
+Recipient agrees not to decrypt, decompile, reverse engineer, redistribute, copy, transcribe, make a compilation of, transmit, modify or otherwise use the Taxonomies and Ontologies, in whole or in part, except for use in conjunction with the Services.
+Recipient agrees to delete any copies, including partial copies, of the Taxonomies and Ontologies upon discontinuation of the Services.

 (d) IP in General.
 Provider retains all right, title, and interest in and to the Services and Materials, including without limitation all software used to provide the Services and all logos and trademarks reproduced through the Services, and this Agreement does not grant Recipient any intellectual property rights in or to the Services or any of its components.
 If Recipient provides any suggested improvements to the Services to Provider or its affiliates, Provider will own all right, title, and interest in and to such suggestions, even if Recipient has designated them as confidential.
 Provider and its affiliates will be entitled to use the suggestions without restriction.
 Recipient hereby irrevocably assigns to Provider all right, title, and interest in and to the suggestions and agrees to provide Provider any assistance Provider may require to document, perfect, and maintain its rights in the suggestions.
 Using Provider’s Services and/or Materials does not provide Recipient ownership of any intellectual property rights in and to Provider’s Services and Materials that Recipient accesses.
 Use of Provider’s Services and/or Materials does not grant Recipient any right to use Provider’s trademarks or logos used in Provider’s Services and/or Materials.